-F = 69 and below
+D = 70 - 77F = 69 and below

-NOTE: Students must receive a minimum of a C or a 78% average to pass the Radiologic Technology courses with the exception of the Radiologic Technology Seminar course, which must be a minimum of 80%.
+NOTE: Students must receive a minimum of a C or a 78% average to pass the Radiologic Technology courses except for the Radiologic Technology Seminar course, which must be a minimum of 80%.
 Students are required to have a 78% ending GPA in each course taught each semester to advance to the next semester of the program and 80% for the Radiologic Technology Seminar course to graduate the program.